Financial-Times/engineering-progression/docs/repository.md

 A major version bump must happen when a change to the engineering competencies requires something **new** of an engineer to meet the level above their current one.

-For example: if we decide that we now expect Junior Engineers to be able to fold a perfect Origami crane before they can be promoted to a Mid-level Engineer, then this is a major version bump to the competencies.
+For example: if we decide that we now expect Mid-level Engineers to be able to fold a perfect Origami crane, then this is a major version bump to the competencies.

-A major version bump must not be made without consulting the promotions board (process TBC).
-It's important that an intention to increment the major version is communicated to all engineers that it affects.
+It's important that an intention to increment the major version is communicated to everybody it affects, including engineers, line managers and people who may consider the competencies when making promotion decisions.
+A major version change should also be coordinated around the timing of promotion rounds.

-Once a major version has been released, it may not be implemented by the promotions board until several promotions rounds _after_ the release date (process TBC).

 ### Minor Versions